The Golden Globes (The Studio): Plot

 Matt arrives at the Golden Globe Awards, where one of his greenlit films, Open, is nominated for Best Motion Picture – Musical or Comedy.
-He hopes that the director, Zöe Kravitz, will thank him in her speech if she wins, although she states in an interview that she does not care much for awards.
+He hopes that the director, Zoë Kravitz, will thank him in her speech if she wins, although she states in an interview that she does not care much for awards.

 Matt asks Patty, who produced Open, to convince Kravitz in thanking him if he wins, but she hesitates as it would feel desperate.
 When Adam Scott wins an award, he thanks Sal for letting him sleep on his couch 20 years ago.
 Upon winning, Quinta Brunson, Jean Smart, and Aaron Sorkin end up adding Sal's name to their speeches as a recurring joke, frustrating Matt.
 Desperate, Matt tries to dupe the teleprompter operator into adding his name to Kravitz's acceptance speech but she catches him, revealing she is actually serious about winning and will not change her well-rehearsed speech for Matt, despite his pleading that it would impress his mother.
 Upset, Kravitz decides to pull out from directing another film for Continental Studios.
+Matt pleads with Kravitz's agent, Mitch Weitz, to reconsider, offering her first-dollar gross on the new project.

 In the bathroom, Matt runs into Ted Sarandos, who has been thanked by many of the winners.
 Sarandos reveals that he forces everyone to congratulate him through contracts, surprising Matt.
 Zack Snyder presents the Best Motion Picture – Musical or Comedy category, naming Open as the winner.
 Kravitz thanks Sal and Patty, and also surprises Matt by thanking him as well.
 However, her mic is cut off before naming him.
 As Kravitz and Patty celebrate their victory and Sal leaves for a party with Scott, Matt is called by his mother, who scolds him for not getting thanked.
 Kravitz apologizes for the mic incident, but agrees to stay on their planned project.
 Matt privately returns to his limo, asking the driver to take him home.